sadanandpai/git-guide/README.md

 <br>

 ### 20. I have many commits.
-How can I make them into a single commit?
+How can I transform them into a single commit (squash)?

-Squash.
-TODO
+Converting multiple commits into one is known as **Squashing**.
+We will achieve this by rebasing with the help of interactive feature of editor (VSCode).
+This will be both easier and simple.

+- Run `git rebase -i HEAD~<n>` (here n refers to number of commits to squash)
+- Mark all the commits as 'Sqaush' except the oldest one
+- Click on 'Start rebase'
+- Enter the commit message

 <img width="654" alt="Screenshot 2022-07-28 at 6 55 42 PM" src="https://user-images.githubusercontent.com/12962887/181516582-3493d359-0e04-4679-9b9b-2c120aa1adf9.png">

 ![image](https://user-images.githubusercontent.com/12962887/181514663-9e04cc4a-45f3-41b5-9a4b-bde2f6fda1d5.png)

 ![image](https://user-images.githubusercontent.com/12962887/181516003-21e0a84f-30c5-47ce-9466-f1a68b7dc697.png)

+Note: If you had already pushed the commits, then you will have use the command `git push -f` to reflect sqaush on the remote branch as well.

 <br>
 <br>